kent-rasmussen/azt/docs/FLEX_COLLABORATION.md

 I don't know of any current hurdles to exchanging data on [LIFT] import and export (that's what Lexical Interchange Format is for); most of the problems I have heard of relate to the tracking of incremental changes through Chorus.
 So, if you have data in [FLEx], and you export to [LIFT], then read/write that [LIFT] file over the course of [A→Z+T] work for some months, then import it back into [FLEx], then you should have problems fewer in frequency and kind.

 One consequence of this work flow (as I understand [FLEx]'s current operation) is that a new project would be created on [LIFT] import.
 I don't know that [FLEx] allows importing a [LIFT] file back into a project from which it was exported, without either having those incremental changes tracked, or else serious problems in duplicating data (entries, senses, or examples).
-This would mean that any links between your lexicon and texts would need to be re-established, which may not be acceptable to you, if you work heavily in [FLEx] outside the lexicon.
+This would mean that any links between your lexicon and texts would need to be re-established.
+This may not be acceptable to you, if you work heavily in [FLEx] outside the lexicon.

 [A→Z+T]:  https://github.com/kent-rasmussen/azt
 [WeSay]:  https://software.sil.org/wesay/